peddajagadeesh8/Online-Banking-System/README.md

 Real-time Notifications: Customers receive real-time alerts and notifications for transactions, ensuring they are aware of any activity on their accounts.
 Dispute Management: The system allows customers to report and manage disputes related to unauthorized or incorrect transactions, providing a secure way to resolve issues.

+## Card
+The card DataFrame contains information about the credit and debit cards issued to customers.
+It includes details such as the card number, card type, expiry date, and CVV code.
+This information can be used to track card usage, monitor fraud, and generate reports on card activity.

 Online-Banking-System utilizes software and technology to manage various aspects of Online-Banking-System.